-The amount of Directors' fee and benefits for the new financial year proposed for the shareholders' approval at the forthcoming AGM is RM350,000.
+The amount of Directors' fee and benefits for the new financial year proposed for the shareholders' approval at the forthcoming AGM is RM350,000 and RM30,000 respectively.

 The details of remuneration paid or payable to the Directors for the Financial Year and top three Senior Management are disclosed in Practice 7.1 and 7.2 of Corporate Governance Report.